 But, when one is handed the writing assignment subject “What it's Like to Judge a Turnip Festival”, creatively, it's sink or swim time.

-You already have a business, or a product, that you feel passionately about.
+You already have a business or a product that you feel passionately about.
 But, do you actually convey that passion to the rest of the world?
 Including the Turnip-ites??
 That's where I can help.
 Sometimes your hard work just needs a little “kick”.
 A dash of panache.
 Or as I call it, “spreading a little spicy mustard!”
-Since the turnip festival I've covered countless other subjects, from curing everything from salmon to anxiety, to growing ferns and composting manure (which I actually won a national writing award for), and if I can spread spicy mustard over manure--figuratively speaking, of course--who knows where you and I can take your business!
+Since the turnip festival I've written about countless other subjects, from curing everything from salmon to anxiety, to the fine art of opening oysters and the less finessed composting of manure (which I won a national writing award for), and if I can spread spicy mustard over manure--figuratively speaking, of course--who knows where you and I can take your business!

 Phone or Zoom appointments available.

-If in the Cape Cod or Delray Beach area an in-person
+(If in the Cape Cod or Delray Beach area, in-person is possible).